slviajero/tinybasic/MANUAL.md

 These programs are always scanned first, hence a program with the same name on the filesystem cannot be accessed.
 Best use a name convention or prefix that distinguished the build in programs from normal programs.
 If the characters _ or . are used as prefixes for the build in program, they are invisible for CATALOG.

+### The help command

+Typing HELP will display the commands and the language set of the interpreter.
+HELP will be extended to a full help system later.

 ## I/O Streams

 ### Introduction